bonsai-rx/docs/articles/create-package.md

 # Creating a Package

-The Bonsai language can be easily extended with custom operators, which are installed and shared using [NuGet](https://www.nuget.org/) packages.
+The Bonsai language can be extended with custom packages, which are installed and shared using [NuGet](https://learn.microsoft.com/en-us/nuget/what-is-nuget).
 Packages are typically written in the C# programming language, using the [Visual Studio](https://www.visualstudio.com/) development environment.
+The Bonsai installer includes project templates that make it easier to create your own package project.
+Once you have developed and refined your custom extensions you can package the code for installing in the Bonsai editor, or sharing with the community.

-## Install pre-requisites
+## Pre-requisites

 1. [Visual Studio](https://www.visualstudio.com/).
 You can install the Community edition for free.

 2. Bonsai VS Extensions.
 From the Windows Start Menu, search for the "**Install Bonsai VS Extensions**" shortcut and run it.

-## Create a package project
+## Creating a package project

 1. Start **Visual Studio**.

 2. Select the **Create a new project** option.
 In the **Create a new project** dialog, type `bonsai` in the search toolbox.
 The project template for creating a Bonsai package should now be displayed.

     ![Creating a new Bonsai package project](~/images/extensions-packageproject.png)